 Like all other pets, fresh water is critical for your ferret at all times.
 Make sure to change water daily to avoid contamination.
 The water should be free from chlorine.
 Ferrets need to be fed every four hours and surprisingly, they tend not to overeat.

-What are the grooming needs in ferrets?
+What are the grooming needs of ferrets?

 Ferrets are known for their musky odor.
 Unneutered ferrets come with a much stronger odor and to this effect, you want to keep the ferret well groomed.
 These pets are generally clean pets and will use water to wash their faces and so on.
 Most ferrets in North America are neutered and there is no need to worry about a very strong smell.
 Washing a ferret once or twice a month is enough.
 Bathing ferrets too often can strip them of natural oils that keep their skin soft.
 The stripping can also lead to the overproduction of body oils which can promote odor.
 Be sure to use mild pet products and a good grooming brush when cleaning your pet.